Lesson 6 of 10

 Homework

 Create an array of 3 students.
 Create one object for each student with name and score.
+Then update one score and print before and after.

 Answer Guide